This blog may contain affiliate links. Read our disclosure policy for more info.

 This Costa Rican all-inclusive resort consists of eight Mediterranean-style villas, which are all solar-powered and eco-friendly.
 Each has a fully screened bedroom, a separate bathroom with twin hot-water showers and bathtubs, and a deck with plunge pools offering sweeping views of the rainforest, beach, lagoon, and ocean.

 You also get to enjoy views of the surroundings from the restaurant while you savor your continental breakfast.
-Vegetarian, vegan, and buffet options for breakfast are also available.
+Vegetarian, vegan, and buffet options for breakfast, lunch, and dinner are also included in the nightly rate.
 If you want to relax before or after meals, the outdoor swimming pool and garden are great spaces.
 If you prefer a quieter area, you can find a spot in the private beach area.

 The nearest town to LagunaVista Villas is Puerto Jimenez, which is bordered by Corcovado National Park on one side and Golfo Dulce on the other.
 The national park is home to a variety of wildlife including jaguars, scarlet macaws, and harpy eagles, just to name a few, while Golfo Dulce is home to beautiful beaches and is a great place for water sports.